cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

    import ModuleTest

-This section describes how pipelines can be constructed using the :mod:`Pipeline` module in CGAT-core.
-The Pipeline.py module contains a variety of useful functions for pipeline construction.
+This section describes how pipelines can be constructed using the :mod:`pipeline` module in CGAT-core.
+The pipeline.py module contains a variety of useful functions for pipeline construction.

 .. _defining_workflow-p-input:

-Pipeline input
+pipeline input
 --------------

-Pipelines are executed within a dedicated working directory.
+pipelines are executed within a dedicated working directory.
 They usually require the following files within this
 directory: